TomasDnlAranda/App-Pomodoro/README.md

 # App-Pomdoro

-_This is my project where I create a credit card simulation where the user puts the card data and is filled in with the corresponding characters, each of the inputs is validated_
+_This is my application developed with vanilla js, it is a classic pomodoro application, with several interactive actions, and a small configuration_

 [Demo](https://tomasdnlaranda.github.io/pomodoro-app////)